2024-final-project-ironhack/Business-Case-Analysis-and-Recommendation-for-Rental-Users-in-Madrid-and-Barcelona/Readme.md

 df_bcn.select([_sum(col(c).isNull().cast("int")).alias(c) for c in df_bcn.columns]).show()

 ```
-After analysing both the null values in Barcelona and Madrid, we have found some patterns thus decided to use the following methodology to further conduct the data cleaning:
+After analysing the null values for both Barcelona and Madrid we detected some patterns and decided to use the following methodology to further conduct the data cleaning:

 ### 1.1 Encoding Categorical Data
 Convert categorical variables such as `room_types`, `kitchen`, `patio or balcony`, `elevator`, `air conditioning`, `long_term`, `short_term` and `possible_long_term` into numerical values(0, 1 or 2) using conditional encoding, the encoding scheme was as follows: